riissitsurana4/ExpenseTracker/README.md

 ![nhbadge](https://img.shields.io/badge/made%20for%20neighborhood-bf8f73?style=for-the-badge&logo=hackclub&logoColor=ffffff)
 # 💸 Expense Tracker App

-A modern, responsive expense tracking application built with Next.js, Supabase, and Bootstrap.
+A modern, responsive expense tracking application built with Next.js, Prisma, and Bootstrap.
 Effortlessly track your daily spending, analyze trends, and stay within your budget — all in one sleek interface.

 🚀 **Hosted on Vercel for fast and reliable performance.**

 ---

 ## ✨ Features
-- **Secure Authentication:** Sign up & log in using Supabase
+- **Secure Authentication:** Sign up & log in using NextAuth.js
 - **Expense Management:** Add, edit, and delete expenses
 - **Powerful Filters:** Filter by date, category, and month
 - **Monthly Overview:** Visual calendar for easy navigation